Our History

 2015 is the year of Equality Together. ⠀

-Our logo is made up of our parent organisations branding colours as a homage to where we have come from.
-Contact Peer Support gives us our yellow hue, BACC gives us our dark red, and DaB/DeB gives us our vibrant blue.
+Equality Together’s logo is made up of our parent organisations’ branding colours as a homage to where we have come from.
+Contact Peer Support gives us our yellow hue, BACC gives us our dark red, and DAB/DEB gives us our vibrant blue.
 The black and white represents cultural diversity. ⠀

 Together we continue to work to challenge disabling barriers. ⠀